drtirnadeb/road-risk-iq/README.md

 This analysis serves as a foundation for computing risk metrics and identifying high-impact variables.

-➡️ See the related [pull request](https://github.com/drtirnadeb/us-accidents-risk/pull/1) for full implementation details. *(Update link if needed)*
+➡️ See the related [pull request](https://github.com/drtirnadeb/us-accidents-risk/pull/1) for full implementation details.